 What to Do If You Suspect Your Cat Is in Pain

 Do not give pain medications designed for humans or dogs to cats.
 Cats process drugs very differently from other species.
-Always consult your veterinarian for an appropriate pain therapy plan.
+Common pain medications used in humans can cause death in cats.
+Always seek veterinary care and consult your veterinarian for an appropriate pain therapy plan.
 Consult your veterinarian and address potential pain rather than letting your cat suffer in silence.
 Our cat companions rely on us to speak for them, so monitor your cats closely and alert the veterinarian to any concerns.